JasonHaley/SecuringWebAppsLab/exercise2.md

 ![Overview](images/img26.png)

-While we are in storage, we need configure access to reading the blob.
+While we are in storage, we need configure access for reading the blob.

 ## Configure Storage Access Control
-Since we will be using Azure Active Directory for interacting with Storage and not the shared keys, we need to add the role assignments.
+Since we will be using Azure Active Directory for interacting with Storage and not the shared keys, we need to add a role assignment.

 1. Go to the **Access Control** view and select **Add a role assignment**.